CrumpLab/rstatsmethods/README.md

 This is the course website for PSYC 7765/66: Statistical Methods Applications I (Fall 2021), offered through the Experimental Psychology Master’s program, Department of Psychology, Brooklyn College of CUNY.

-## PSYC 7765/66 Statistical Methods Application II
+## PSYC 7709G: Using R for Reproducible Research

-This website also contains the labs for Statistical Methods Applications II, to be offered in Spring 2022
+Offered in Spring 2022, and continues from the above

 Instructor: Matthew Crump
 [mcrump@brooklyn.cuny.edu](mcrump@brooklyn.cuny.edu)